-Body at Alabama dump site ID’d as that of a missing mother
+Alabama utility worker discovers body hidden under mattress

 BESSEMER, Ala.
-(AP) - A body hidden under a mattress left in an industrial area near Alabama’s biggest city has been identified as that of a woman missing since February, authorities said.
+(AP) - A utility worker in Alabama discovered a body hidden under a mattress in an industrial area on Wednesday, police confirmed.

-Police said the remains found in Bessemer, a community just southwest of Birmingham, were those of 30-year-old Tiffany Osborne, news outlets reported.

-Osborne was last seen Feb.
-17 leaving her home to go to a neighborhood store.
-Midfield Police Det.
-Michael Jeffries said her boyfriend told investigators she left and never returned.
-She was reported missing two days later.

-Bessemer police were called to an unfinished road at a site known for illegal trash dumping around 9:30 a.m.
-Wednesday.
-A utility worker cutting grass in the area spotted the remains, police Lt.
+Bessemer Police were called to an unfinished road at a site known for illegal trash dumping around 9:30 a.m., news outlets reported.
+A worker cutting grass nearby spotted the remains, police Lt.
 Christian Clemons said.

-The body had been concealed under an old mattress, according to Clemons.
+The body had been wrapped up and concealed under the old bed, according to Clemons.

-Authorities said an autopsy on Thursday confirmed their suspicions that it was Osborne’s remains.

-Osborne was a mother to three children, including a 3-month-old.
-Her death is being investigated as a homicide.
-Details surrounding her death or possible suspects weren’t immediately released.
+The Jefferson County Coroner’s Office said Wednesday that it had not yet identified the victim.

 Sign up for Daily Newsletters